Scrolls of Abraham: Identification

 Regarding consultation with the People of the Book, it is also narrated by Abu Hureyrah in hadith literature:

 Therefore, in this view, Muslims would not be required to ascribe to the Sefer Yetzirah, even were it to be identified as the Scrolls of Abraham.
-However, Muslim theology already accepts Jewish sources such as the Torah (Tawrat) as revealed to Moses (Musa) or the Psalms (Zabur) as revealed to David (Dawud), though asserting Quranic precedence in the event of conflicting accounts.
+Furthermore, Muslim theology accepts the original Torah (Tawrat) as revealed to Moses (Musa) or the original Psalms (Zabur) as revealed to David (Dawud), as well as the original Evangel (Injil) as revealed to Jesus (Isa).